Affinity (Catholic canon law): Roman law

 Roman civil law prohibited marriages within four degrees of consanguinity but had no degrees of affinity with regards to marriage.
 However, the rule was that, if an issue of affinity arose, at whatever consanguineal level a couple was joined was considered the same level as regarded affinity.
 Roman civil laws prohibited any marriage between parents and children, either in the ascending or descending line ad infinitum.
 Adoption was considered the same as affinity in that an adoptive father could not marry an unemancipated daughter or granddaughter even if the adoption had been dissolved.
 Slaves, as such, could not contract a legal marriage, but if freed were then subject to the general rules.
-Also, a marriage contracted within the prohibited degrees of consanguinity or affinity if contracted bona fide, out of ignorance of any impediments, is allowed to stand and any children of this union were considered legitimate.
+Also, if contracted bona fide, out of ignorance of any impediment, a marriage that was contracted within the prohibited degrees of consanguinity or affinity was permitted to stand and any children thereof were considered legitimate.